 Especially tell your doctor if you take anti-depressant medicines called:

 - selective serotonin reuptake inhibitors (SSRIs)

 - serotonin and norepinephrine reuptake inhibitors (SNRIs)

 Ask your doctor or pharmacist for a list of these medicines if you are not sure.

 Know the medicines you take.
 Keep a list of them to show your doctor or pharmacist when you get a new medicine.

-- Take Eletriptan exactly as your doctor tells you to take it.
+- Take Eletriptan hydrobromide tablets exactly as your doctor tells you to take it.

-- Your doctor will tell you how much Eletriptan to take and when to take it.
+- Your doctor will tell you how much Eletriptan hydrobromide tablets to take and when to take it.

 - Your doctor may change your dose if needed.
 Do not change your dose without first talking to your doctor.

-- Take 1 Eletriptan tablet as soon as you feel a migraine coming on.
+- Take 1 Eletriptan hydrobromide tablet as soon as you feel a migraine coming on.

 - If your headache comes back or you only get some relief from your headache, you can take a second tablet 2 hours after the first tablet.

-- If you take too much Eletriptan, call your doctor or go to the nearest hospital emergency room right away.
+- If you take too much Eletriptan hydrobromide, call your doctor or go to the nearest hospital emergency room right away.

-- You should write down when you have headaches and when you take Eletriptan so you can talk to your doctor about how well Eletriptan is working for you.
+- You should write down when you have headaches and when you take Eletriptan hydrobromide tablets so you can talk to your doctor about how well Eletriptan hydrobromide tablets are working for you.

-Eletriptan can cause dizziness, weakness, or drowsiness.
+Eletriptan hydrobromide tablets can cause dizziness, weakness, or drowsiness.
 If you have these symptoms, do not drive a car, use machinery, or do anything where you need to be alert.

-What are the possible side effects of Eletriptan?
+What are the possible side effects of Eletriptan hydrobromide tablets?

-Eletriptan may cause serious side effects.
-See "What is the most important information I should know about Eletriptan?"
+Eletriptan hydrobromide tablets may cause serious side effects.
+See “What is the most important information I should know about Eletriptan hydrobromide tablets?”